 Some of Chung’s recent accolades include being selected as Merit Winner in Black And White Magazine 2020 Portfolio Contest, Cityscape Winner in the 15th Julia Margaret Cameron Awards, Architecture Series Winner in the 14th Julia Margaret Cameron Awards, Golden Design Award, Top 50 Designers And The Most Popular Design in Photography and Photo Manipulation Category in Novum Design Awards, Silver Architecture Winner in 2019 Tokyo International Foto Awards and Bronze People Winner in 2019 Budapest International Foto Awards.

 Her "Emergence" solo exhibition debuted in February 2019 at Hasselblad Tokyo Store Gallery in Harajuku, Tokyo.
-She is currently working on her Kyotographie KG Plus solo exhibition in September 2020.
+She is currently working on her Kyotographie KG Plus solo exhibition.